 SUNY Oneonta’s planetarium features a digital projector system capable of bringing you sharp views of the stars, planets, constellations visible in the night sky.
-Shows are offered each semester to the general public and school groups, and the planetarium can be booked for private events.
+Shows are offered each semester to the general public, school groups, and can be booked for private events.

 Science Discovery Center